bicCluster/learning-cluster/README.md

 It may be hard to create a bootable USB stick on mac OS X. Failures occured for the following two approaches:
 1. burn by command `dd` [[ref]](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx)
 2. burn by UNetbootin [[ref]](http://unetbootin.github.io/) Please update if there are methods that work.
-A convenient method is to install Ubuntu from CD.
+A convenient method is to install Ubuntu from CD (the CD is already provided, you can find it near the machines).

 In the image above, the three innet machines' hostname are `alpha`, `beta` and `gamma`.
 You can change them to whatever you like.

-During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machine during the install process.
+During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machines during the install process.
+Thus when installing Ubuntu on the three innet machines, it will show "network autoconfiguration failed", just ignore and continue.

 [Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.

 `losamalos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.

-## <a name="install-subnet">Establsh Subnet</a>
+## <a name="install-subnet">Establish Subnet</a>

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.
 2. Start from the `losamalos` Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
-3. Configure `eth0` in the file `/ect/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`
+3. Configure `eth0` in the file `/ect/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`.
+You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
 4. There are two ways to setup connection between `losamalos` and the other threes machine `alpha`, `beta` and `gamma`.

 * Using DHCP